pudly/schmopera-hugo/content/articles/hued-songs.md

 A cast of four singers and three dancers, clad in white, were joined by a trio of drummers and a pianist dressed in colorful prints.
 Together, and with the guidance of Yoruban Cultural Advisor Olóyè Àìkúlọlá, these artists were listed in the program as griots, referring to the class of historians, poets, storytellers, praise singers, and musicians who maintain the oral history traditions of West Africa.

+> Contralto Miriam King was an audience favourite, leading some of the show’s most moving moments, including a showstopping “Fix Me Jesus.”

 The program was divided into distinct sections, each named after an òrìṣà from the pantheon of spirits recognized by the Yoruba religion.
 In the section named after Èṣù, the messenger spirit representing crossroads and chaos, the spiritual “Round About the Mountain” took a dark and urgent tone.
 In the section named after Yemọja, the spirit of creation, motherhood, rivers and lakes, an exuberant rendition of “Come Down Angels” had the audience dancing in their seats.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1579141305/media/2020/01/HuedSongsE29A5890_z31rim.jpg){{% /md %}}